 Public transit’s a disaster in a disaster, so there’s a good chance many of you will be doing some walking.
 You may as well charge your phone while you’re at it.
 For $130, NPower’s PEG Personal Energy Generator will use the kinetic energy from walking or biking to create the juice you need to power your phone.
 If you’re staying at home, it’s still a good get, as you can also charge its 2,000 mAh lithium-ion polymer battery via a USB connection (if you’ve got one) or by shaking it.
 10 minutes of shaking will give you enough power to make a short phone call.
 Seems like a good trade to me.

-Outdoor GPS – $375 If you need to find your way around, without depending on your smartphone’s maps and battery, this rugged, water resistant outdoor GPS should be a decent tool in case you have to evacuate.
-It’s our favorite pick at the moment, even if its not cheap at $375.
+If you need to find your way around without depending on your smartphone’s maps and battery, this rugged, water-resistant outdoor GPS should be a decent tool in case you have to evacuate.
+We like the Garmin Oregon 600 because it comes equipped with an easy-to-use touchscreen interface, a three-inch display readable in the brightest sunlight, dual-band GPS/GLONASS positioning, a three-axis compass, barometric altimeter, and 16 hours of battery life.
+It’s our favorite pick at the moment, due to its ruggedness and borad, easy-to-use feature set, even if its not cheap at close to $400.

 Physical maps of your area Some phones and tablets can cache maps offline (Google Maps lets you do this manually and Apple Maps does it automatically to varying degrees of usability), but you should have paper maps of your area ready just in case.
 Amazon sells literally tens of thousands, from road maps of entire continents to maps of your city.
 Your local gas station or tourist center are also good sources of local maps.